pasviegas/vagrant-precise64-mongodb/README.md

 vagrant-precise64-mongodb
 ============================

-Vagrant files for a mongodb server based on Ubuntu Precise 64.
+Vagrant files for a mongodb server version 2.4.1 based on Ubuntu Precise 64.

 How to Use?
 -----------